 Appliances with exposed heating elements are not permitted to be in the on-campus residence halls.
-These devices include but are not limited to, broiler or toaster ovens, heating devices, hot plates, heaters (in emergencies, space heaters may be issued by the ResEd staff).
+These devices include but are not limited to, broiler or toaster ovens, heating devices, hot plates, toasters, drip coffee makers, and space heaters (in emergencies, space heaters may be issued by the Residential Education and Housing staff).

-The use of appliances with enclosed heating elements for cooking purposes such as rice cookers, slow cookers, and similar items, are only permitted in the common areas (kitchens and lounges).
+The use of appliances with enclosed heating elements for cooking purposes such as rice cookers, crock pots, and Foreman-type grills, are only permitted in the common areas (kitchens and lounges).
 If found plugged into an outlet in your room, it will be assumed to be in use.
 There is an exception for pod-style brewing systems (e.g., Keurig, Nespresso) which may be used within a private room.
-All cooking must be done in the designated-kitchen area.
+All cooking must be done in the designated- kitchen area.
 Personal microwave ovens, ranging between .4 and .9 cubic feet, are permitted in all residence halls except the Townhouses, College Houses, and Apartments where one is already provided.

-It is strongly recommended that all heatproducing items have an automatic shutoff device (e.g., irons, curling irons, etc.).
-Residents of Phelps, Hausdoerffer, and Townhouse residents are not permitted to possess personal refrigerators as one is already provided in their living area.
-One (1) personal refrigerator per room, not to exceed 3.5 cubic feet, is permitted in all other residence halls.
+It is strongly recommended that all heat-producing items have an automatic shut-off device (e.g., irons, curling irons, etc.).
+One personal refrigerator per room, not to exceed 3.5 cubic feet, is permitted in all residence halls.
+The Phelps, Hausdoerffer, and Townhouse residents are not permitted to possess refrigerators as one is already provided in their living area.
+Personal refrigerators are not to be kept in closets or bathrooms.